BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 To model a database table, you define a subclass of ``PyDO`` and set some class attributes that describe the table::

-  from PyDO import PyDO, Sequence, Unique
+  from PyDO2 import PyDO, Sequence, Unique

   class Article(PyDO):
       """PyDO class for the Article table"""